Delta-Azura/azura/README.md

 A NuTyX is needed as the host system to install Onyx.

+# Installation on real hardware.
+Onyx do not provide a linux-firmware package, you will need to get those by your own.
+Also, you must need to compile your own kernel suiting your own needs otherwise the system may not be usable.

+# Information
 Do not hesitate to refer to this repo to get the packages you need, they were built using cards 3.2.3 : https://github.com/Delta-Azura/onyx.
+I'm planning to integrate azura fully and release a stable binary tarball to the get updates every week.

 Thank you to the GREAT-OS team for storing my core tarball !